snap-stanford/snap-python/doc/source/reference/composite.rst

       ...
       5 5

+   :class:`THash` offers iterators of type :class:`THashKeyDatI` for fast access through the hash table.

-   The following public functions are supported by the THash class:
+   The following public functions are supported by the :class:`THash` class:

      .. describe:: H[Key]